Governor’s Community Engagement Update on COVID-19

 Copy this link to share this page with others:

-Greetings from the Governor’s Community Engagement team!
-I’m Alejandra Garza, Deputy Director of Community Engagement in an effort to continue to provide you with an official update from the Governor’s office, below are some updates and information that the Governor provided.
+Carlena here with the Governor’s Community Engagement team!
+In an effort to continue to provide you with an official update from the Governor’s office, below are some updates and information that the Governor provided.
 We appreciate your support in helping to share these updates with your network.
-With the rise of COVID-19 in Colorado, it is critical that Coloradans stay safer at home whenever possible, and limit any socializing to your household.
+With the rise of COVID-19 in Colorado, it is critical that Coloradans continue taking critical safety precautions like wearing your mask, staying at least six feet away from others, and limiting any socializing to your household.

 Quick Links to Stay Up to Date